Data-Transfer/parallel-io-channles/Readme.md

 Simple library to read and write files in parallel implementing the producer-consumer model.

+Synchronous calls to `pread` and `pwrite` inside reader and writer threads are used to transfer data.

+No async runtime is used since the actual file I/O is synchronous and task distribution and execution is controlled by the library through direct calls to Rust's *thread* and *mpsc* APIs.

 ### Reading

     1. the file is subdivided into chunks